codeguy/php-the-right-way/pages/The-Basics.md

 #### Heredoc syntax

-Heredoc syntax internally behaves the same way as double quotes except it's suited toward the use of multi-line strings without the need for concatenating.
+Heredoc syntax internally behaves the same way as double quotes except it is suited toward the use of multi-line strings without the need for concatenating.

 {% highlight php %}